superduper-io/superduper/README.md

 ### What can you do with SuperDuperDB?

-- **Deploy** all your AI models to automatically **compute outputs (inference)** in the database in a single environment with simple Python commands.
+- **Deploy** all your AI models to automatically **compute outputs (inference)** in your datastore in a single environment with simple Python commands.
-- **Train** models on your data in your database simply by querying without additional ingestion and pre-processing.
+- **Train** models on your data in your datastore simply by querying without additional ingestion and pre-processing.
 - **Integrate** AI APIs (such as OpenAI) to work together with other models on your data effortlessly.
 - **Search** your data with vector-search, including model management and serving.